cityssm/sunrise-cms/docs/installation.md

 The system must meet the minimum requirements for Node.js, which is able to run on budget hardware.

-_More is better_, however under stress tests, the application peaked at the following:
+_More is better_ 💪, however under stress tests,
+the application peaked at the following:

 - x64 architecture.